capy-language/capy/README.md

 ### Basics

-Variables are declared like this,
+Variables are declared like this

 ```cpp
 wizard_name: str = "Gandalf";